SharePoint/sp-dev-docs/docs/sp-add-ins/package-and-publish-high-trust-sharepoint-add-ins.md

   - If the SharePoint Add-in is sharing the same certificate that other SharePoint Add-ins are using, the  `IssuerId` is an arbitrary GUID.
 The script for this scenario that you can find in [High-trust configuration scripts for SharePoint](high-trust-configuration-scripts-for-sharepoint.md) generates a text file with this GUID in it.
 The IT staff can pass the outputted file to the add-in developer for insertion as the `IssuerId` in the web.config file.

+> [!NOTE]
- **Note**  The Office Developer Tools for Visual Studio may have added add-in setting keys for  **ClientSigningCertificatePath** and **ClientSigningCertificatePassword**.
+> The Office Developer Tools for Visual Studio may have added add-in setting keys for  **ClientSigningCertificatePath** and **ClientSigningCertificatePassword**.
 These are not used in a production add-in and should be deleted.

 The following is an example.
 Note that there is no  **ClientSecret** key for a high-trust SharePoint Add-in.